EFTEC/PdoOne/README.md

 * 2.23 2022-02-04
   * [PdoOneQuery] [PdoOne] [fix] Fixed compatibility with PHP 8.1.
 PHP 8.1 deprecates a lot of functionalities.
   * [new] update dependency to php>=7.2.5 to stay in sync with Composer.
-If you have troubles, then you can use an old version of the library
+If you have trouble, then you can use an old version of the library
 * 2.22.2 2022-02-01
   * [PdoOneQuery] [fix] when the argument of a method is empty or zero.
 Now, it throws an exception.
 * 2.22.1 2022-01-03